showmewebcam/showmewebcam/README.md

 - Get out back to `develop`.
 - In `develop`, `git clone` this repo `https://github.com/showmewebcam/showmewebcam` to it.
 - Run build command:
-  - `BUILDROOT_DIR=../buildroot ./build-showmewebcam.sh raspberrypi0w` to build Raspberry Pi Zero W (with Wi-Fi) image.
+  - `BUILDROOT_DIR=../buildroot ./build-showmewebcam.sh raspberrypi0cam` to build Raspberry Pi Zero (with or without Wi-Fi) image.
-  - `BUILDROOT_DIR=../buildroot ./build-showmewebcam.sh raspberrypi0` to build Raspberry Pi Zero (without Wi-Fi) image.
 - The resulting image will be at the `output/` folder in the showmewebcam directory.
 - If you add a camera.txt file to the root of this repository, the contents will be automatically added to /boot/camera.txt